rossng/docs/source/includes/common/common-configure-keycloak-identity-management.rst

      - Specify the secret credential value for the Keycloak client created in Step 1

    * - :guilabel:`Display Name`
-     - Specify the user-facing name the MinIO Console should display as part of the Single-Sign On (SSO) workflow for the configured Keycloak service
+     - Specify the user-facing name the MinIO Console displays as part of the Single-Sign On (SSO) workflow for the configured Keycloak service

    * - :guilabel:`Scopes`
      - Specify the OpenID scopes to include in the JWT, such as ``preferred_username`` or ``email``